-Council engaged PricewaterhouseCoopers (PwC) to review the portfolio and in particular its performance in terms of historical and forecast returns.
+Council engaged PWC to review the portfolio and in particular its performance in terms of historical and forecast returns.
 The report is attached and highlights:

-- Value at 30.6.21 \$73.68 million, with revaluations 30 June 22 expected to indicate \$97.8m. - Annual ground rents \$2.02 million. - Rental yield of 2.74% at 30 June 2021, however rental yields fluctuate depending on growth in land values e.g. between 2014 and 2016 yields were in excess of 5%. - Total returns being both rent and capital growth has been attractive by any measure, over the short and long term, and has typically materially outperformed, by way of example the NZX50 index and the NZ 10yr Gov't Bond Yield. - Portfolio is a desirable low risk passive investment requiring limited ongoing management. - Represents an intergenerational 'store' of wealth where relatively low cash returns are traded off against strong capital growth and low risk. - Conversely, the portfolio is not diversified by asset type or geography.
+- Value at 30.6.21 \$73.68 million - Annual ground rents \$2.02 million - Rental yield of 2.74% at 30 June 2021, however rental yields fluctuate depending on growth in land values e.g. between 2014 and 2016 yields were in excess of 5% - Total returns being both rent and capital growth has been attractive and has outperformed the NZX50 index and the NZ 10yr Gov't Bond Yield. - Portfolio is a low risk passive investment. - Represents an intergenerational 'store' of wealth where relatively low cash returns are traded off against strong capital growth and low risk. - Conversely, the portfolio is not diversified by asset type or geography.